-- 5.1 The Government is committed to maintaining a public appointments process that is efficient, effective and proportionate.
-As such, it is important that departments liaise with select committees throughout the planning and selection stages to ensure that the introduction of a pre-appointment hearing does not result in a significant delay in making the appointment. - 5.2 At the very beginning of the planning stage, the department should contact the clerk of the relevant select committee to inform them that an appointment exercise to a post suitable for pre-appointment scrutiny is due to begin and to discuss the likely timetable for a possible hearing.
+5.1 The Government is committed to maintaining a public appointments process that is efficient, effective and proportionate.
+As such, it is important that Departments liaise with select committees throughout the planning and selection stages to ensure that the introduction of a pre-appointment hearing does not result in a significant delay in making the appointment.

+- 5.2 At the very beginning of the planning stage, the Department should contact the clerk of the relevant select committee to inform them that an appointment exercise to a post suitable for pre-appointment scrutiny is due to begin and to discuss the likely timetable for a possible hearing.
+This is also a requirement of the Commissioner for Public Appointments' Code of Practice4.
 It will be for the committee to decide whether or not it wishes to hold a hearing.
-Nevertheless, departments should always factor in the possibility of a pre-appointment hearing into the planning and timetabling of the appointment.
-Departments should aim to ensure that the end of the selection stage does not coincide with the beginning of a long parliamentary recess.

-- 5.3 It is ultimately a matter for Parliament to determine which select committee will scrutinise which appointment.
-In the majority of cases, it will be the relevant departmental select committee.
-But there may be occasions where appointments are scrutinised by committees other than the departmental select committee.
+Nevertheless, Departments should always factor in the possibility of a pre-appointment hearing into the planning and timetabling of the appointment.
+Departments should aim to ensure that the end of the selection stage does not coincide with the beginning of a long parliamentary recess. - 5.3 It is ultimately a matter for Parliament to determine which select committee will scrutinise which appointment.
+In the majority of cases, it will be the relevant Departmental select committee.
+But there may be occasions where appointments are scrutinised by committees other than the Departmental select committee.
 If in doubt, contact one of the clerks of the Liaison Committee, who will be able to assist.
 Cabinet Office should also be informed. - 5.4 Once the formal selection process is complete, and the preferred candidate identified, the Minister should write to the Chair of the relevant select committee announcing the Government's candidate for the post and inviting the committee to hold a pre-appointment hearing.
-The Government, in its response to a recommendation from the Public Administration Select Committee (PASC), has agreed to give committees, where possible, up to three weeks in which to hold a hearing and publish their report3.
-With careful planning, however, and the agreement of the committee concerned, hearings can take place more quickly. - 5.5 Where a committee decides to hold a pre-appointment hearing, the department should provide the committee with relevant background information.
-This should include the Information Pack and a copy of the candidate's CV.
-As this information may be published by the committee, departments must obtain the candidate's permission before providing the committee with their CV.
-No confidential information relating to the appointments process for example, personal information on other applicants, copies of the diversity or political activity questionnaires, copies of the selection panel's assessments, etc. should be released.
+This should only take place once all relevant Ministers have given their approval to the preferred candidate.
+(For certain posts, this will include Ministers in the Devolved Administrations and/or the Prime Minister.)
+Immediately after informing the committee, the relevant Department might issue a short Press Release announcing the name of the preferred candidate5.
+The Government, in its response to a recommendation from the Public Administration Select Committee (PASC), has agreed to give committees, where possible, up to three weeks in which to hold a hearing and publish their report6.
+With careful planning, however, and the agreement of the committee concerned. hearings can take place more quickly.